cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 tasks, which are distributed to workers.
 As tasks access external data sources and produce their own outputs, more and more data is pulled into local storage on cluster nodes.
-This data is used to accelerate future tasks and avoid re-computing exisiting results.
+This data is used to accelerate future tasks and avoid re-computing existing results.
 The application gradually grows "like a vine" through the cluster.